Llanelli: Snooker

-Llanelli is the birthplace and home of Terry Griffiths OBE, snooker world champion in 1979 and runner-up in 1988.
-Now a coach and snooker commentator, he runs the Terry Griffiths Matchroom in the town centre.
+Llanelli is the birthplace and home of Terry Griffiths OBE (1947–2024), snooker world champion in 1979 and runner-up in 1988.
+Later a coach and snooker commentator, he ran the Terry Griffiths Matchroom in the town centre.

+Also born in a village just North of the town was Eirian Williams (b.1955), four-time Snooker World Championship Final Referee together with over 30 other Professional Snooker ranking finals.

 Media

 Llanelli is home to Tinopolis, one of Britain's largest independent media producers.
 It has subsidiaries that produce over 2,500 hours of broadcast television, including English language programmes such as Question Time for the BBC and Welsh-language television programs such as Wedi 7 for S4C.

 Coverage of local affairs appears in two papers, the Llanelli Star founded in 1909 and Llanelli Herald launched in 2015.
 Online coverage is found on Llanelli Online.
 The main county-wide radio station is Radio Carmarthenshire.
-Other radio stations covering the area are The Wave, Greatest Hits Radio South Wales, Easy Radio, Radio BGM, which serves the Prince Philip Hospital and the local community online, and regional station Heart South Wales.
+Other radio stations covering the area are Hits Radio South Wales, its sister station Greatest Hits Radio South Wales, Swansea Bay Radio, Radio BGM, which serves the Prince Philip Hospital and the local community online, and Heart South Wales.